 Again, expect a thick batter.
 You might think you’re doing something wrong but you’re not.
 This batter is extra thick and that’s expected!

 I bake muffins A LOT, usually at least once a week.
-They’re one of my favorite kid-friendly baking recipes (easy to mix & quick to bake) and they freeze wonderfully.
+They’re one of my favorite kid-friendly baking recipes and back to school recipes (easy to mix & quick to bake) and they freeze wonderfully.
 Banana muffins are a top choice, but these healthy apple muffins come in a close second; kids and adults LOVE them.

-If you need a recommendation, this muffin pan and this muffin pan have both held up well with very regular use.
+If you need a recommendation, this muffin pan has held up well with very regular use.

 Even More Muffin Recipes